jmd-dk/concept/_sources/tutorial/gravity.rst.txt

 already been demonstrated.
 We would like our simulation to be able to compute gravity in a manner that is both accurate and efficient.
-In CO\ *N*\ CEPT, the details of the gravitational computation is controlled by a large set of parameters, enabling us to tune this tradeoff between accuracy and efficiency to our heart's desire.
+In CO\ *N*\ CEPT, the details of the gravitational computation is controlled by a large set of parameters, enabling us to tune this trade-off between accuracy and efficiency to our heart's desire.

 In order to learn how to control gravity within CO\ *N*\ CEPT we shall run